fBeyer89/ADI_preproc/hypothalamus_project/README.md

 - merges hypothalamic segmentations and anatomical images that were propagated from atlas images to target space
 - merges binarized hypothalamic segmentations from all atlas images with the STEPS algorithm implemented in NiftySeg (https://github.com/KCL-BMEIS/NiftySeg/tree/master/seg-apps), wrapped in nipype (https://nipype.readthedocs.io/en/latest/interfaces/generated/interfaces.niftyseg/label_fusion.html#labelfusion)

+Step 5:
+**/extract_MD/extract_MD.sh**
+- convert third ventricle mask from long-timepoint of subject to nifti
+- apply combined transform from bbregister and cross-to-long-coregistration to MD/FA-images
+- extract average MD value after thresholding with mean MD of third ventricle.

 For template and atlas images from the LIFE-Adult study, please visit: https://edmond.mpdl.mpg.de/imeji/collection/QEBGeGdvAXHCaS8m